eldoriarpg/SemVerTools/CONTRIBUTING.md

 A Pull Request should **always** only modify one aspect.

+Feature, Performance and Refactor Pull Requests are meant to target the `develop` branch.
+Chore and Bug Fix Pull Requests are meant to target the `master` branch.

 The title of your pull request should start with its type:
 - `feature:` for features
 - `bug:` for bug fixes